AragornThorongil/IPDPS2020/README.md

-# IPDPS2020
+# TETC
-The code is for IPDPS2020
+The code is for TETC

 1. Software